-The aim of Policy WEO10 is to seek no netloss in biodiversity.
-Enhancements would be expected through landscape schemes as an integral part of site development in accordance with Policy WEO9 and HCS policy LD1.
-These would also protect existing trees, ponds, orchards and hedgerows where they make a contribution to the parish's biodiversity (NPPF para 174).
+Policies WG15 also seeks no net-loss in biodiversity.
+Enhancements would be expected through landscape schemes as an integral part of site development in accordance with HCS policy LD1 which should also protect existing trees and hedgerows where they are important (NPPF para 174).